Poor Richard's

 Poor Richard's is located in downtown Colorado Springs, on North Tejon.
 The namesake of local businessman and activist Richard Skorman, Poor Richard's is four establishments in one: a bookstore, a restaurant, a toy store, and a wine, chocolate and coffee bar.

 Poor Richard's restaurant offers a number of veg options, including a veg reuben, veg burgers, spinach mushroom lasagna, and vegetables with tofu.
 However, Poor Richard's is best known for its pizza, which has a wonderfully crisp, New York style crust.
 (The crust is available in white, whole wheat or, for $2 more, spelt.)
-The slices are advertised as "giant" and they are indeed generous, covering the better part of a dinner plate.
+The slices are advertised as "giant" an

 For those who enjoy a salad with their pizza, the #1 meal deal ($8.75) includes a three topping slice along with a house salad (romaine lettuce, chickpeas, black olives, steamed green beans, tomatoes, cucumbers and feta cheese in a balsamic vinaigrette) and a fountain drink.